Le Chef-d'œuvre inconnu: Historical background

 Unlike most other stories in La Comédie humaine, this is set in the 17th century, in the year 1612.
 Of the three artists depicted in this story, Poussin and Porbus were real artists of the 17th century.
-Frenhofer is a purely fictional character.
+Frenhofer is a purely fictional character, allegedly the only pupil of Mabuse.
 In the case of Porbus, Balzac used the gallicized version of the surname of Frans Pourbus.

 Influence on artists

-Paul Cézanne strongly identified with Frenhofer, once saying "Frenhofer, c’est moi" (I am Frenhofer).
+Paul Cézanne strongly identified with Frenhofer, once saying "Frenhofer, c'est moi" (I am Frenhofer).
 Critic Jon Kear argues that Cézanne's own attempts to paint the nude were heavily influenced by Balzac's portrayal of Frenhofer's work.

-In 1927, Ambroise Vollard asked Picasso to illustrate Le Chef-d’œuvre inconnu.
+In 1927, Ambroise Vollard asked Picasso to illustrate "Le Chef-d'œuvre inconnu".
 Picasso was fascinated by the text and identified with Frenhofer so much that he moved to the rue des Grands-Augustins in Paris where Balzac located Porbus' studio.
 There he painted his own masterpiece, Guernica.
 Picasso lived here during World War II.

 Adaptations

 Sidney Peterson's 1949 avant-garde film Mr Frenhofer and the Minotaur was based on the link between the short story and the work of Picasso.
 It draws on Picasso's Minotauromachy, bringing Picasso's work to life with the characters of Gillette, Poussin and Porbus participating.

-"Le Chef-d’œuvre inconnu" inspired the film La Belle Noiseuse by Jacques Rivette (1991).
+"Le Chef-d'œuvre inconnu" inspired the film La Belle Noiseuse by Jacques Rivette (1991), and is mentioned in a scene of Rivette's Gang of Four.